 Yarab Tso Lake

-Considered sacred, Yarab Tso is a small but beautiful lake located at a hike of about 15-20 minutes from Panamik.
 If you were staying in Panamik during your visit to Nubra, you can easily visit this lake in an hour and a half.
+For more details, please take a look at How to Plan a Trek to Yarab Lake.

 It is one of the popular attractions crossing through the Hunder Sand Dunes.
 The monastery is located in Hunder village.